Differential Test Performance and Peer Effects: Peer Effects in Project STAR

-Table \ref{tab:star_rho} presents estimates and standard errors (in parentheses) for the peer effects parameter $\rho$.
-To provide some context and interpretation of $\rho$ consider the education production function in Equation \eqref{eq:Ed_ProdF}.
+To provide some context and interpretation of $\rho$ consider the education production function in Equation \eqref{eq:Ed_ProdF-cov}.
 When $\rho=0$ such that there are no peer effects, it follows that the observed scores are $y_{ct}=\alpha_{c}f_{t}\mathbf{1}_{c}+X_{ct}^{c}\beta_{t}^{c}+(X_{ct}^{p}\beta_{t}^{p}+y_{ct}^{*})$ where $y_{ct}^{*}$ has the interpretation of an unobserved term that is measured in the same units as the test score variable.
 When $\rho$ is different from zero test score performance of student $i$ changes by $\rho$ times the leave-out-average of $y_{ct}^{*},$ through the term $\rho M_{c}y_{ct}^{*}.$ This interpretation implies that $\rho$ measures the effect on student $i$'s test score as a fraction of the increase in peer ability measured in units of test score performance.
 Similarly, the effect on test scores as a result of changes in peer characteristics are measured as $\rho\beta^{p}$ times the changes in relevant peer characteristics.

-Standard errors are clustered at the class level.
-Test types of $y_{1}$ and $y_{2}$ are indicated in Columns 1 and 2.
-Control variables for the four specifications are outlined at the bottom of the table.
-Specification (1) includes only school fixed effects.
-Specification (2) further adds class type fixed effects.
-Specification (3) introduces student characteristics ($free\,lunch$, $black$, $girl$, $age$) and teacher characteristics ($black$, $master$, $experience$).
-Specification (4) further controls for peer characteristics, defined as the leave-out-mean of the four student characteristics variables.